How to ask for a pay rise

-When it comes to how to ask for a pay rise, you’ll need all your negotiating skills and tact to ensure the right outcome – but a successful salary review doesn’t just start and end with the actual meeting.
-Here’s the info you need on how to get a pay rise, the right way:
+When it comes to knowing how to ask for a pay rise, you’ll need all your negotiating skills and tact to ensure the right outcome – but a successful salary review doesn’t just start and end with the actual meeting.
+Here’s all you need to know on how to get a pay rise, the right way:

 The first step when it comes to negotiating a pay rise is to find out the standard procedure for salary reviews at your particular company.
 Are they more likely to be open to discussion after a full year of employment?
 Or should you aim to get your request in before the start of the new financial year, on July 1st (so it can be allocated as part of the new budget)?